russhughes/st7789_mpy/README.md

 ./install.sh
 ```

 Source the esp-idf export.sh script to set the required environment variables.
-It's important that you source the file and not run it using ./export.sh.
-You will need to source this file before compiling MicroPython.
+You must source the file and not run it using ./export.sh.
+You will need to
+source this file before compiling MicroPython.

 ```bash
 source export.sh